TomLiDev/mildew-detector/README.md

 ## Rationale of Business Requirements to Data Visualisation and Machine Learning Tasks

+- Business Requirement 1 - Data Visualisation

+- The dashboard will showcase the 'mean' and 'standard deviation' images for both healthy and powdery mildew-infected cherry leaves.
+- The dashboard will display the contrast between an average healthy leaf and an average leaf infected with powdery mildew.
+- The dashboard will have the ability to provide an image montage featuring healthy and powdery mildew infected leaves to give users a snapshot of the image data used.

+- Business Requirements 2 - ML Prediction/Identification

+- A machine learning model will be created and fitted to the image data to develop an ML system which is able to classify with satisfactory accuracy whether or not a leaf/leaves are infected with powdery mildew or not.
+- The treshold accuracy for this ML system is 97%.

 ## Machine Learning Business Case

 ## User Experience Design

 As the project will primarily be used via a Streamlit dashboard a great deal of the design considerations for a traditional website do not apply.
-However I felt it was useful to include these sections to show a consideration for User Experience and engagement with the dashboard as far as is possible.
+Elements such as the Surface Plane, concerned with fonts and images, do not apply to this project so have been omitted, however I felt it was useful to some of the aspects relating to user experience design to show a consideration for User Experience and engagement with the dashboard as far as is possible.

 ### The Strategy Plane